Hidden Galaxy (IC 342)

 Finder Chart

 The galaxy IC 342 is hidden in the rather inconspicuous constellation Camelopardalis (Giraffe).
-The best time to observe is September to March, when the circumpolar constellation is highest in the sky.
+On 22 November it is in opposition to the Sun and crosses the meridian at local midnight.
+The best time to observe is January to December, when the circumpolar constellation is highest in the sky.

 Finder Chart Hidden Galaxy (IC 342)